 Image: Elizabeth Close, Take Nothing; Leave Nothing, installation view, Yungondi UniSA Business, 2022.
 Photograph Lana Adams.

-The Catapult + Tarnanthi 2023 mentorship sees Pitjantjatjara and Yankunytjatjara artist Elizabeth Close undertake mentorship opportunity to further her creative practice.
+The Catapult + Tarnanthi 2023 mentorship saw Pitjantjatjara and Yankunytjatjara artist Elizabeth Close undertake mentorship opportunity to further her creative practice.

-Elizabeth will be mentored by multidisciplinary Wiradjuri artist Karla Dickens.
+Elizabeth was mentored by multidisciplinary Wiradjuri artist Karla Dickens.
 Known for her use of found and recycled objects/materials, Dickens utilises her multidisciplinary practice, spanning painting, photography, video, collage, sculpture and installation, to explore themes such as race, gender, and injustice.

-Throughout the mentorship Karla and Elizabeth will work together to challenge Elizabeth’s practice, culminating in the creation of new work that pushes boundaries and challenges perspectives to be exhibited during Tarnanthi Festival 20 October 2023 – 21 January 2024.
-Venue and exact dates to be confirmed at a later date.
+Throughout the mentorship Karla and Elizabeth worked together to challenge Elizabeth’s practice, culminating in the creation of new work that pushes boundaries and challenges perspectives to be exhibited during Tarnanthi Festival 20 October 2023 – 21 January 2024 at the Art Gallery of South Australia.

 Tarnanthi is presented by the Art Gallery of South Australia with Principal Partner BHP and support from the Government of South Australia.